survivejs/sidewind/documentation/usage.md

 - `getState(element: HTMLElement)` - Returns state found in the parents of the given element
 - `setState(State | (state: State) => State, { element?: HTMLElement, parent?: string } )` - Sets state in the given element.
 If parent is given, then the state will be applied based on the label (see `x-label`).
-- `evaluateAllDirectives()` - Evaluates all directives installed to the system.
+- `evaluateAllDirectives(element?: HTMLElement)` - Evaluates all directives installed to the system.
 This can be useful if you are integrating Sidewind to an external system and want to trigger evaluation on load for example.
+For usage with limited contexts, such as Web Components, it's possible to pass an element to it.
+Otherwise it will evaluate against document body by default.

 By design, Sidewind is modular and it's possible it will be packaged in a different way in the future so you get only the functionality you want.
 There's also room for tooling here as it's possible to write a preprocessor that can figure out the right imports based on use per page.